GRANTS

 Collate whale species and distribution data from 10 years of field surveys off the Southern coast of Sri Lanka.
 Analyse number of sightings and number of individuals per year.
 Analyse data to look for shifts in species composition over the years.
 Investigate potential drivers of shifts in species composition, if any.

-Whales are a group of unique mammals that belong to the family Cetacea.
-This family includes the largest animal in the world; the Blue whale as well as other large whales such as the Humpback whale, Sperm whale, Omura’s whale and Bryde’s whale, all of which can be found in the tropical waters off Sri Lanka’s coast.
-Despite the prominence of these creatures, there is much to still be learnt about them.
+Whales, members of the family Cetacea,are among the most fascinating and unique mammals on Earth.
+This family includes the largest animal in the world, the Blue whale, as well as other large species such as the Sperm whale, Omura’s whale, and Bryde’s whale, all of which are found in the tropical waters off Sri Lanka’s coast.
+Despite their prominence, much remains to be understood about these incredible creatures.

-In summation, the objectives of this project are:
+The key objectives of the overarching project are:

-2. Analyse number of sightings and number of individuals per year.
+● Analyse the number of sightings and the number of individuals per year.

-3. Analyse data to look for shifts in species composition over the years.
+● Investigate any shifts in whale species composition over the years.

 Picture credits: Adam Moore